hydro-informatics/hydro-informatics.github.io/numerics/telemac.md

 ### The Results/Restart file (SLF or MED)

 A restart file stems from a previous TELEMAC simulation and does not need to exist at the beginning.
-A good option for visualizing the results file is the {ref}`PostTelemac plugin <posttm-install>` in QGIS.
+A good option for visualizing the results file is the {ref}`PostTelemac plugin <tm-qgis-plugins>` in QGIS.
 Restart files in MED format are typically processed with the ParaVis module in {ref}`SALOME <salome-install>` or ref}`SALOME-HYDRO <salome-hydro>`, which is featured in the {ref}`Telemac3d (MED) <chpt-telemac3d-med>` tutorial.

 The results/restart file can be define in the steering file as follows: